cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 ## Green

 At Green we spiral up and back to the group (tock).
 We know that science is True, but we also know that a lot of our so called rationality is just a self serving illusion.
 We recognize how much culture dicates what we think is "True".
-We break out of the colonizing mindset and look to create a world where all are treated with respect and dignity.
+We start to break out of the colonizing mindset and look to create a world where all are treated with respect and dignity.
 We would die for our brothers and sister.

 There are many less people at Green than you might think.
-At least the way I have defined it.
+At least in the way I have defined it.
 Green is a reaction to Orange.
 Even though Green has many (needed!) criticisms of science it does not throw out science.
 It recognizes that there are many other voices that need to be heard from, but science still has a place at the table.
 And just because you vote a certain way does not make you Green.
 If you don't fully believe in science and you are group focused, you are most likely at Blue.
 For example the QAnon conspiracy snared many people in yoga and alternative health communities.
 These people presumably vote liberally, but they also do not fully have the full Orange level of critical reasoning yet.
 I would call that Blue.

 Green seems to not be able to see the other stages.
 People at Green think that everyone sees the world exactly as they do, and if someone does something wrong they should know better.
 To get them to understand our vast differences they would have to do some deep personal exploration.
 And if they do that, that brings them to Yellow

 ## Yellow

-At Yellow we spiral up and back to the individual (tick).
+At Yellow we spiral up and back to the individual (tick) again.
 We find the Truth within, but this time it is different.
 At this level we start to find all the levels inside ourselves.
 We are back to pursuing happiness like we did at Orange, but this time we have Green to make that pursuit less selfish and destructive.

 At this stage we recognize that we all have to find our own Truth.
 Group work is immensely helpful with this growth work, but in the end you will need to find your Soul all on your own.
 We find why we came to earth.
 We would die for our life's purpose.

 Please note this is distinct from Spirit work.
 People can have profound spiritual experiences at any of the stages.
 You can have someone who is very advanced spiritually who is still at Red.
 That happens all the time in fact.
 You can also have someone at Yellow who is not very advanced in Spirit work at all.
-Because they are at Yellow they will at least recognize something is there, but they have more to discover.
+Because they are at Yellow they will at least recognize something is there, but they have much more to discover.
 That also is very common.

 Just because someone has done a lot of self exploration does not necessarily put them at Yellow.
 They need to have Green online first.
 Green opens up the possibility that pure reason is not the only source of Truth.
 Green grounds us in what is truly important.
 It can happen that people at Orange are resistant to Green and when they have the crisis of their soul, they fall back to Blue.
 You can tell because even though they have done profound personal work they still don't really get, for example, how women have an extra burden to carry in our society.